neelsmith/digitalmyth/docs/index.md

 > ***Reading Greek mythology using data science*** *and/or* ***A first encounter with data science through Greek mythology***

-Welcome to the course web site for Classics 199, *Digital Mythology*!
-Both subtitles apply: choose the one that fits you better.

 ## Announcements

 - See a summary of [important dates and deadlines](./deadlines/).